 Craig’s troops establish a fortified camp on the hilltop in front of you, then mostly empty with no streets.
 Over time, troops and escaped slaves from around the area build up a breastwork around the hill.
 According to an unsigned 1781 map of the camp, this is reinforced with large, sharpened wooden stakes called “abattis” jutting outward the entire length, in some cases two rows of them.
 The nearest section might be just on the other side of Orange, almost parallel to the street, though slowly angling into and across it to your left.
 The abatis point toward you.
 They probably turn right around today’s 5th Street, run less than a block south, and then cut back to the river in a rough diagonal along the hilltop.
 (See the map toward the bottom of the page.)

 The soldiers camp, or perhaps build barracks, within the earthworks.
 Many officers in Craig’s and Cornwallis’ armies are hosted in private homes all around town.
 In some cases this was easy because the pro-Revolution owners had fled.
 Also, some percentage of the population were Tories who had lived in uneasy peace with rebels and neutrals.
 Realizing supplies are scarce, Craig soon orders Patriot women and children out of town.
-Otherwise, almost nothing is known about civilian life during the British occupation.

 Turn left and walk about halfway up the block along Orange Street.
 Be careful—don’t prick yourself on abattis as you climb over the breastwork!